royalmo/docker-networks/README.md

 > *Ctrl+Shift+T*) and attach a container per tab.
 You can check that the
 > bash prompt is different for each container.
 >
-> Create a different file in each node with `touch`.
+> Create a different file in each container with `touch`.

 The last task of this section will be to restart a stopped container.